 Earlier this month, I celebrated my 30th birthday on the beautiful island of Zanzibar in Tanzania.
-I knew for my 30th I wanted to have a relaxing getaway on the continent and going to Zanzibar was a no-brainer.
-I’ve wanted to go there for some time now after seeing stunning photos of their vibrant blue/green beaches and white sand.
-Needless to say, this trip did not disappoint.
-I was able to re-charge, indulge in their delicious cuisine, learn more about our history, and interact with their amazing people.
+I knew for my 30th I wanted to have a relaxing beachside getaway on the continent of Africa.
+So going to Zanzibar was a no-brainer.
+It’s been on my radar for quite some time now after seeing the stunning photos of their vibrant blue, green beaches, and butter-soft white sand.
+Needless to say, this trip was everything I imagined it to be, and more.
+I was able to re-charge, indulge in their delicious cuisine, learn more about our history, and spend some time with the amazing people on their island.

 This magical place truly embodied their signature phrase, “Hakuna Matata” (yes, they really say it), and I had no worries the entire trip.
 It was the perfect introduction to this next chapter of my life, and I wouldn’t have wanted it any other way.